ChicagoCpp/ChicagoCpp.github.io/README.md

 ## News

+03/10/2025

+We are excited to be co-hosting another campus event this Friday.
+Come see Matt Godbolt present!
+[Details here](events/2025-03-14.md)

+01/24/2025:

+We were happy to be on-site with U Chicago students for a wonderful industry panel!
+Thanks to U Chicago staff, our panelists, Selby Jennings, and especially Kaitlyn Zhang without who this event would not have happened!

 11/07/2024:

 It's been a bit, but we're happy to be returning to TeamWorking by TechNexus next week, Thursday Nov 14th, to hear super-clever, first-time speaker, Jeremy Rifkin, walk us through everything about [stack tracing in C++](events/2024-11.md).